emmett-framework/emmett/docs/orm/models.md

 Model methods
 -------------
 You can also define methods that will be available on the Model class itself.
-For instance, every weppy model comes with some pre-defined methods, for example:
+For instance, every Emmett model comes with some pre-defined methods, for example:

 ```python
 MyModel.form()
 ```
 will create the form for the entity defined in your model.

-Other methods pre-defined in weppy are:
+Other methods pre-defined in Emmett are:

 | method | description |
 | --- | --- |